Taking back control of our well-being

 Caring for our mental well-being is about regularly engaging our minds in a variety of novel things.
 This could include learning new things, problem-solving, memorization, doing puzzles and exchanging ideas with others.
 The attitude of mental well-being is about curiosity and openness to see things differently.
 Rigidity and judgment are the antithesis of caring for our mental well-being.

-How is all of this helpful in the midst of a global pandemic that threatens our sense of control and stability on every level?
+How is all of this helpful in the midst of global events that threaten our sense of control and stability on every level?

 Instead of feasting on the moment-by-moment news that increases our sense of lack of control and fear, prioritize caring for your ESPM.
 Check in with the news if you need to, then look to what we can control and surrender the rest to God.

-Remember: God is still on the throne and able to get us through this.
-Let him take care of global outcomes.
+Remember: God is still on the throne and able to get us through difficult times.
+Let him take care of global issues.

 Tara Lalonde is a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario.
 Tara has a PhD in professional counselling from Liberty University.
 Her dissertation explored the post-intensive success of the Hope Restored intensive program.
 She and her husband recently celebrated 15 years of marriage.
 She is currently working as a marriage therapist with Focus on the Family Canada's Hope Restored program.